chipsalliance/Cores-VeeR-EH2/configs/README.md

 high_perf               | Dual hart, large BTB/BHT, AXI4 interface

-`swerv.config` may be edited to add additional target configurations, or new configurations may be created via the command line `-set` or `-unset` options.
+`veer.config` may be edited to add additional target configurations, or new configurations may be created via the command line `-set` or `-unset` options.